Los Angeles Chargers vs. Denver Broncos NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Over/under insights

-- Los Angeles and its opponents have gone over the current 47.5-point total in five of 10 games (50%) this season.
+- Los Angeles' games this season have gone over 48 points five of 10 times.

-- Denver has combined with its opponents to score more than 47.5 points in one game this season.
+- Denver's games have gone over 48 points in only one opportunity this season.

+- The combined points per game average of the two teams, 46, is 2.0 points fewer than Sunday's over/under.

-- The two teams combine to average 46 points per game, 1.5 less than the total in this contest.
+- The 44.8 combined points per game that these two squads have allowed this season are 3.2 fewer than the 48 over/under in this contest.

-- This contest's over/under is 2.7 points more than the 44.8 these two squads combine to surrender per game this season.

 Chargers stats and trends

-- Los Angeles has played 10 games, with five wins against the spread.

-- The Chargers have been favored by 3 points or more five times this season and covered the spread in one of them.
+- The Chargers have been favored by 2.5 points or more six times this season and have covered the spread in two of them.

-- Los Angeles' games this year have hit the over on four of 10 set point totals (40%).
+- Los Angeles has hit the over in 40% of its opportunities this year (four times in 10 games with a set point total).

-- When Los Angeles puts up more than 18.3 points, it is 5-3 against the spread and 6-2 overall.
+- When Los Angeles records more than 18.3 points, it is 5-3 against the spread and 6-2 overall.

 - The Chargers average 386.5 yards per game, 58.3 more yards than the 328.2 the Broncos allow per matchup.

-- When Los Angeles picks up over 328.2 yards, the team is 5-3 against the spread and 6-2 overall.
+- In games that Los Angeles piles up over 328.2 yards, the team is 5-3 against the spread and 6-2 overall.

-- The Chargers have 10 giveaways this season, while the Broncos have 11 takeaways.
+- The Chargers have turned the ball over 10 times this season, one fewer than the Broncos have forced (11).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Broncos.